apache/mesos/docs/configuration.md

   <td>
 The UNIX socket path to be mounted into the docker executor container to provide docker CLI access to the docker daemon.
-This must be the path used by the slave's docker image.
+This must be the path used by the agent's docker image.
 (default: /var/run/docker.sock)
   </td>
 </tr>